 The Tuber Melanosporum begins to form from the end of April to the beginning of June and then develops throughout the summer because it particularly likes the stormy rains of August.
-According to Theophrastus a Greek philosopher (372-287 BC), this black fungus was "a plant caused by autumn rains accompanied by thunderstorms".
+According to Theophrastus a Greek philosopher (372-287 BC), this black fungus was:

 It really reaches its full maturity at the time of the first cold spells and is then available for sale from November/December to March.
 This is the reason why this mushroom is the star on the tables at the end of the year festivities.
 Nevertheless, purists agree that the best time to consume this variety of truffle is January and February.